briglx/briglx.github.io/source/_posts/2007-08-21-anonymous-delegates.md

 ## Problem

-What is the best way to add filtering capability on a specilized collection?
+What is the best way to add filtering capability on a specialized collection?
 After looking at related problem sets, I found the `public T Find(System.Predicate<T> match)` method which is implemented on `System.Collections.Generic.List`.
 A Predicateis a special delegate that takes in an object, and returns true.
 Suppose I have a collection of names and I would like to check if a name is long.
 I could do the following

 ```cs
 class Program